What is Falinks Raid Boss? (Mega Concept Discussion)

 Normal vs Shiny Falinks

-Normal Falinks:
+Normal Falinks

-- Main body: Dark navy blue
+- Deep navy blue body

-- Main body: Bronze / golden-brown tone
+- Bronze / golden-brown body tone

-- Accents: Slightly warmer and softer overall look
+- Slightly warmer overall color palette

-- Looks great in collections and gyms
+- Looks clean in gyms and showcases

 Falinks